microsoft/pxt/docs/packages/getting-started.md

 The editor will automatically use any ``icon.png`` file when displaying the package in the editor. **This feature only works for approved packages.**

-The icon should be sized with a 16:9 ratio and of at least ``184`` pixel wide.
+The icon should be sized with a 16:9 ratio and of at least ``184`` pixels wide.